Bleeding Disorder

 Types of Bleeding Disorders

 There are several types of bleeding disorders.
-Some of the most common types of blood disorders include:
+Some of the most common types of bleeding disorders include:

 • Hemophilia